AndreDiop/AndreDiop/README.md

 ### Hi there 👋<br/>
 I'm Andre Diop, a Full Stack web developer from Atlanta.
 My passion for web development lies with the creation of ideas and making them come true with user intuitive interfaces.
 I take great care in the experience, architecture, and code quality of the things I build.

-🌱 I’m currently learning more about Linux, AWS, CI/CD and DevOps
+🌱 I’m currently learning more about Java, Cloudformation, CI/CD and AWS Deployments
 👯 I’m looking to collaborate on projects no matter how big or small.